County Down

 In the east of the county is Strangford Lough and the Ards Peninsula.
-The largest town is Bangor, on the northeast coast.
-Three other large towns and cities are on its border: Newry lies on the western border with County Armagh, while Lisburn and Belfast lie on the northern border with County Antrim.
-Down contains both the southernmost point of Northern Ireland (Cranfield Point) and the easternmost point of Ireland (Burr Point).
+The largest settlement is Bangor, a city on the northeast coast.
+Three other large towns and cities are on its border: Newry lies on the western border with County Armagh.
+Lisburn and Belfast lie on the northern border with County Antrim.
+Down contains the southernmost point of Northern Ireland (Cranfield Point) and the easternmost point of Ireland (Burr Point).

-It was one of two counties of Northern Ireland to have a Protestant majority at the 2001 census.
-The other Protestant majority County is County Antrim to the north.
+It was one of two counties of Northern Ireland to have a Protestant majority in the 2001 census.
+The other Protestant-majority County was County Antrim to the north.
+In the 2021 Census, it was the only county with a Protestant background majority, as Antrim has a Protestant background plurality.
 In the 2021 census, Ards and North Down had the highest number of "No Religion" responses (30.6%) for Northern Ireland.

 In March 2018, The Sunday Times published its list of Best Places to Live in Britain, including five in Northern Ireland.
 The list included three in County Down: Holywood, Newcastle, and Strangford.

+The county has two cities: Newry and Bangor.
+Bangor is the more recent, gaining city status in December 2022.

 Toponymy

-County Down takes its name from dún, the Irish word for dun or fort, which is a common root in Gaelic place names (such as Dundee, Dunfermline and Dumbarton in Scotland and Donegal and Dundalk in Ireland).
+County Down takes its name from dún, the Irish word for dun or fort, which is a common root in Gaelic place names, such as Dundee, Dunfermline and Dumbarton in Scotland and Donegal and Dundalk in the Republic of Ireland.
 The fort in question was in the historic town of Downpatrick, originally known as Dún Lethglaise ("fort of the green side" or "fort of the two broken fetters").
+Another word for the county is "Downshire".

 History

-During the 2nd century the region was home to the Voluntii tribe, according to Ptolemy.
-From the 400s-1177 County Down formed a central part of the kingdom of Ulaid.
-Ulaid was a frequent target of Viking raids in the eighth and ninth centuries, however fierce local resistance prevented the Norse from setting up permanent settlements in the region.
-In 1001 a fleet led by Sigtrygg Silkbeard raided much of the region in retribution for the Ulaiden's refusal to offer him sanctuary from Brian Boru the previous year.
+In the 2nd century the region was home to the Voluntii tribe, according to Ptolemy.
+From the 400s–1177 County Down formed a central part of the kingdom of Ulaid.
+Ulaid was a frequent target of Viking raids in the eighth and ninth centuries.
+Fierce local resistance prevented the Norse from setting up permanent settlements in the region.
+In 1001, a fleet led by Sigtrygg Silkbeard raided much of the region in retribution for the Ulaiden's refusal to offer him sanctuary from Brian Boru the previous year.